Skip to main content

 Journal Article

 1. Hsu AL, Raper LE, Hul AE, Millican EA (2024).
 Creating State-Funded Residency Programs: How They Did It in Rural Indiana.
 Mo Med, 121(3), 184-188.
-(Read full article)
+(Read full publication)

 2. Gaufin M, Millican EA (2019).
 Use of a Rigid External Bolster for Helical Support During Secondary Intention Healing.
 Dermatol Surg, 47(2), 274-275.
-(Read full article)
+(Read full publication)

 3. Donigan JM, Franco AI, Stoddard GJ, Hedderman A, Tristani-Firouzi P, Bowen GM, Millican EA, Duffy KL (2019).
 Opioid prescribing patterns after Mohs micrographic surgery: A Follow-up Study.
 Dermatol Surg, 45(4), 508-513.

 4. Donigan JM, Franco AI, Stoddard GJ, Hedderman A, Tristani-Firouzi P, Bowen GM, Millican EA, Duffy KL (2018).
 Opioid Prescribing Patterns After Micrographic Surgery: A Follow-up Retrospective Chart Review.
 Dermatol Surg, 45(4), 508-513.
-(Read full article)
+(Read full publication)

 Book Chapter